FR_Math

 - Hot inner loops on any CPU where a

-parameterised-radix integer multiply is faster and more
+parameterized-radix integer multiply is faster and more

 deterministic than a